The Puppet Game

 • Toes, knees and hips

-Then pretend to be Geppetto.
-Walk around inspecting the still puppets, then snore loudly and fall asleep.
+Then start to yawn, snore loudly and fall asleep.

-The children will begin moving around the room as puppets.
+Once asleep, the children can begin moving around the room like puppets.

 Suddenly wake up and gasp: "Have my puppets moved?!"